FreeCommander

 FAQ

-Q: Is FreeCommander secure?
+Is FreeCommander secure?

-Q: Can I use FreeCommander for commercial purposes?
+Can I use FreeCommander on multiple sites?

 What is FreeCommander?